tfraudet/PyAcphFlightsLogbook/README.md

 ## Configuration

-The program uses a configuration file to initalize settings related to database connection, logging behavior, APRS connection & filtering, and other general settings.
+The program uses a configuration file to initalize settings related to database connection, logging behavior, APRS connection & filtering and other general settings.

 The section `[logbook_general]` is used to initialize general parameters for the logbook